What's New in Chattanooga, TN: 2016-2017

 Chattanooga lands National Geographic’ exhibition: “Monster Fish: In Search of the Last River Giants:” This 6,000 square-foot National Geographic exhibition will open in the River Place building adjacent to the Tennessee Aquarium’s ticketing center located on the Aquarium Plaza.
 Guests will have an opportunity to take a deeper dive into the hidden world of freshwater fish that grow to enormous proportions in the wild.
 Dr. Zeb Hogan, aquatic ecologist and National Geographic Fellow, has taken millions of viewers on his global expeditions during each episode of Monster Fish on Nat Geo WILD.
 This new travelling exhibit, based on the hit TV show, showcases stunning life-sized sculptures, hands-on interactive exhibits, and videos from the field.
 Free with Tennessee Aquarium admission.
 (Oct.
 1, 2016-March 1, 2017)

-Songbirds Timeless Guitars to open with never-before-seen pieces: A collection of rare vintage guitars like no other on Earth, Songbirds Timeless Guitars will land on the campus of the world-famous Chattanooga Choo Choo.
+Songbirds Timeless Guitars NOW OPEN with never-before-seen pieces: A collection of rare vintage guitars like no other on Earth, Songbirds Timeless Guitars is NOW OPEN on the campus of the world-famous Chattanooga Choo Choo.
 The collection is an unparalleled storehouse of nearly 300 timeless historic guitars.
 Exhibits will be refreshed periodically inviting guests back time and again to enjoy new chapters in guitar history.
 This dynamic space will set the standard for experiencing the living legacy of the instrument, and create an atmosphere for everyone—guitar lovers and music enthusiasts.
-(Jan.
-2017)
+OPEN FEB 2017

 Chattanooga opens $16 million, 3-mile Tennessee Riverpark extension: Since opening, Chattanooga’s linear park has been recognized as one of the best in the nation.
 CNN Travel named the Riverpark among the “World’s 10 Best City Running Trails” and Thrillist.com named it one of “10 of America’s Coolest Urban Running Trails.”
 The new expansion picks up at Riverfront Parkway near the SpringHill Suites-Cameron Harbor and extends along the river to the base of Lookout Mountain, near the International Towing and Recovery Museum (Broad Street).
 Unlike the openness of the first 10 miles, which leads trekkers through wetlands and wooded stretches, the newest tract traverses a big chunk of the city’s industrial heritage.
 The expansion includes: Riverpark Amphitheater at Blue Goose Hollow (site of Bessie Smith’s first home and where she began singing for coins as a young girl), Chattanooga Bike Share station, landscaped trail and green spaces, new vistas of the Tennessee River, pavilion, restrooms, public art, and more.
 (Aug.
 2016)